 Though the other products on this list are technically indoor and outdoor products, SENTRY’s Yard and Premise Spray is the best for treating and protecting your lawn.

-It’s nice because if you know where fleas and ticks live (humid, shaded environments), then you can go straight for their habitat.
+It’s nice because if you know where bed bug and ticks live (humid, shaded environments), then you can go straight for their habitat.
 How can it get better than that?

 There is a certain satisfaction to feeling like you’ve just put a complete insect barrier over your entire property.
 It makes you feel like a doomsday prepper for the bug apocalypse (the worst apocalypse).

-The price is okay at under $20 a bottle, but we wish you’d get a bit more coverage for the money.
+The price is okay for a bottle, but we wish you’d get a bit more coverage for the money.
 We don’t see it lasting quite up to 2667 square feet, as SENTRY claims.

 The only downside to Vet’s Best is that there isn’t more product in a bottle.
 The price isn’t bad (Around $10), but you’ll probably need a few bottles to get the entire house (and if you have a flea infestation, that’s exactly what you want to do).